Weylin’s Blog

 I wouldn’t find out for some time that this story never happened.
 Or, at least, it didn’t happen quite as Lily recounted it to me.
 But she and I were both raised in the Evangelical Christian communities of the American South—she perhaps less inundated by it than I—and games of demonic telephone amongst those of us born-again have their way of… blowing certain details out of proportion.

 Things certainly blew out of proportion with me.
 Can you imagine?
-I’d only just finished reading Matthew 8 for my Lectio Divina, and here I was discovering significant chunks of my religious community believed my favorite hobby to be the hands and feet of the Beast 666.
+I’d only just finished reading Matthew 8 for my Lectio Divina, and here I was discovering portions of my religious community believed my favorite hobby to be the hands and feet of the Beast 666.
 I was starting the D&D club at my own school, inviting innocent, unsuspecting students into the (rumored) clutches of Lucifer himself after preaching to them about Jesus’s love in the hallways.

 I think Lily probably knew the impact her story was going to have on me.
 Maybe she played up the details to prompt a more…superstitious response.
 Maybe she’d heard the story recounted the same way, and she was just a naturally theatrical DM/GM with a penchant for horror in her storytelling.
 That’s a touch of ambiguity I’ll leave to my readers to decide.